rajeshvkothari/oom/GIN_README_2508.md

 	  Go to SDC home.
 Click on the top-right icon with the orange arrow.
 	  Select your VSP and click on 'IMPORT VSP'.
 	  Click on 'Create'
-	  Click on 'Check-in' and enter comment then Press OK.
+	  Click on 'Check-in' and enter a comment then Press OK.
-	  Click on 'Certify' and enter comment then Press OK.
+	  Click on 'Certify' and enter a comment then Press OK.
 	  ```

 	- Service creation/distribution: